 The available sizes for mixed recycling are 120 litres, 240 litres (standard) or 360 litres.

-From August 2023, you can change the size of your mixed recycling bin if the standard bin size is not suitable for your household.
+You can now change the size of your mixed recycling bin if the standard bin size is not suitable for your household.
 There will be no changeover fee, but your waste charge will change.
 Smaller bins cost less and larger bins cost more.

 Shared bins at multi-unit developments and apartment sites